WorldModelers/WorldModelers.github.io/bu-quant-systems/model-registration-execution/repos-licenses.md

 # Coming Soon

-Dojo repositories for registration and execution of expert domain models in the World Modelers ecosystem
+Dojo repositories for registration and execution of expert domain models (with installation/setup/configuration instructions)